Insurance Claims Are All We Do.

 Flood insurance covers both the building and its contents.
 Remember that it is absolutely crucial to know exactly what your insurance policy covers and what it does not cover.
 In the majority of cases, it takes 30 days for a flood insurance policy to become active.

 Filing Flood Proofs of Loss

-It is very important to file flood proofs of loss properly, especially before filing a lawsuit.
-While the details of this video surround super storm Sandy, the importance and urgency of filling out proofs of loss correctly is always important.
-Reference the FAQs under the resources tab on the main menu bar to view a more instructional video on how to properly complete the proofs of loss form.
+It is important to file flood proofs of loss properly, especially before filing a lawsuit.
+Reference the FAQs under the resources tab on the main menu bar to view an instructional video on how to properly complete the proofs of loss form.